arcuri82/algorithms/README.md

 ## Code

 The code is written in Java, and it is divided into 3 Maven modules:
-* `/lessons`: code for each lesson, divided in one package per lesson.
+* `/lessons`: code for each lesson, divided into one package per lesson.
 * `/exercises`: starting code used in some of the exercises (when applicable).
 * `/solutions`: code of the solutions of the exercises.